TheDeFreeze/nextcloud_repair_scripts/README.md

 # nextcloud_repairs
 Collection of scripts that fix common faults listed in Administration Settings

-This works with the default nextcloud install location of /var/www/nextcloud
+## To use:

-To use, rename sample_config.var to config.var and put in the PHP username the PHP process is running as.
+Rename sample_config.var to config.var
+Put in the PHP username the PHP process is running as and the Nextcloud install location(no forward slah at the end)

 # occ-repair_mime.sh

-Fixes this error:
+## Fixes this error:
 One or more mimetype migrations are available.
 Occasionally new mimetypes are added to better handle certain file types.
 Migrating the mimetypes take a long time on larger instances so this is not done automatically during upgrades.
 Use the command occ maintenance:repair --include-expensive to perform the migrations.

 # occ-missing_indices.sh

-Fixes this error:
+## Fixes this error:
 Some indices are missing in the database.
 Because adding indexes to large tables may take some time, they have not been added automatically.
 By executing “occ db: add-missing-indices”, missing indexes can be added manually while the instance is running.
 Once the indexes have been added, queries to these tables are usually faster.